• Skip to main content

 Mold exposure often involves spore inhalation, which brings these small particles to the lungs.
 Many people have asked: can mold cause pneumonia?
 Will mold exposure develop into severe pulmonary diseases?
 If yes, what are the strategies to cure and prevent it?

 Mold exposure does cause problems in the pulmonary system, although we need to separate facts from misleading information.
-Here is everything you need to know about mold exposure and pneumonia.
+Here is everything you need to know about exposure to mold and pneumonia.

 A. What is Fungal Pneumonia?